bingeli1212/nitrile-preview/doc/DOC-diagram.md

 and "h:2" attributes.
 The second box will have the same set of attributes as the first one except that it will have "linesize:2" instead of "linesize:1".

++ The 'fillspace' operation

+The "fillspace" operation would ask for a point within a space and then fill the entire space with a the current choice of fillcolor.

+The "space" is defined as the area surrounded by previously drawn lines, which consists of a collection of line segments "drawn" by previous operations of "draw" or "stroke".

+During a "draw" or "stroke" operation, if there is a "lineto" operation between two points, that two points are "saved" internally to represent a line segment.
+Each encounter of a "lineto" operation will create a new line segment which gets added to the collection.
+The entire collection are queried to determine the boundary of a space around a given point.
+In the following example after a rectangle is drawn, "fillspace" operation can be used to fill the entire rectangle red by giving an arbitrary point inside the rectangle.

+    draw &rectangle{(2,2),10,10}
+    fillspace {fillcolor:red} (5,5)

+Currently only lines are recognized as legal boundaries for a space.
+In the future a Bezier curve or arc could also become part of a boundary.